-The general agreement between the blast wave dynamics and the direct measurements of the fireball size argue for the validity of this model's dynamics \cite{zhangr07,nakar07}.
-The shock is most likely collisionless, i.e. mediated by plasma instabilities \cite{wax06}.
+The general agreement between blast wave dynamics and direct measurements of the fireball size argue for the validity of this model \citep{zhangr07,nakar07}.
+The shock is most likely collisionless, i.e., mediated by plasma instabilities \citep{wax06}.
 The electromagnetic instabilities mediating the afterglow shock are expected to generate magnetic fields.
-Afterglow radiation was therefore predicted to result from synchrotron emission of shock accelerated electrons \cite{mr97}.
-The observed spectrum of afterglow radiation is indeed remarkably consistent with synchrotron emission of electrons accelerated to a power-law distribution, providing support for the standard afterglow model based on synchrotron emission of shock accelerated electrons \cite{p99,p00,p05a,zm04,mes02,mes06,zhangr07,nakar07}.
+Afterglow radiation was therefore predicted to result from synchrotron emission of shock accelerated electrons \citep{mr97}.
+The observed spectrum of afterglow radiation is indeed remarkably consistent with synchrotron emission of electrons accelerated to a power-law distribution, providing support for the standard afterglow model based on synchrotron emission of shock accelerated electrons \citep{p99,p00,p05a,zm04,mes02,mes06,zhangr07,nakar07}.

-In order to determine the luminosity and spectrum of synchrotron radiation, the strength of the magnetic field ($\epsilon_{\rm B}$) and the energy distribution of the electrons ($p$) must be determined.
-Due to the lack of a first principles theory of collisionless shocks, a purely phenomenological approach to the model of afterglow radiation was ascribed without investigating in detail the processes responsible for particle acceleration and magnetic field generation \cite{wax06}.
-Rather, one simply assumes that a fraction $\epsilon_{\rm B}$ of the post-shock thermal energy density is carried by the magnetic field, that a fraction $\epsilon_{\rm e}$ is carried by electrons, and that the energy distribution of the electrons is a power-law, $d \log n_{\rm e}/d \log \varepsilon = p$ (above some minimum energy $\varepsilon_0$ which is determined by $\epsilon_{\rm e}$ and $p$), $\epsilon_{\rm B}$, $\epsilon_{\rm e}$ and $p$ are treated as free parameters, determined by observations.
+In order to determine the luminosity and spectrum of synchrotron radiation, the strength of the magnetic field ($\epsilon_{\rm B}$) and the index of the electron energy distribution ($p$) must be determined.
+Due to the lack of a first principles theory of collisionless shocks, a purely phenomenological approach to the model of afterglow radiation was ascribed without investigating in detail the processes responsible for particle acceleration and magnetic field generation \citep{wax06}.
 It is important to clarify here that the constraints implied on these parameters by the observations are independent of any assumptions regarding the nature of the afterglow shock and the processes responsible for particle acceleration or magnetic field generation.
 Any model should satisfy these observational constraints.